jkenton21/Calculator/README.md

 # Calculator

-The purpose of this project is to create a basic calculator to perform basic math equations.
+The purpose of this project is to create a calculator app to perform basic math equations.

 The program will need to be able to add, subtract, multiply, and divide two numbers together.